Hotspot policing: 'There's car thefts, breaks-ins, everything'

 It may be a coincidence but today is the official start of the local election campaign.

-Council candidates and MPs tell me that on the doorsteps antisocial behaviour regularly comes up as a subject which residents feel strongly about.
+Council candidates and MPs tell me that on the doorsteps anti-social behaviour regularly comes up as a subject which residents feel strongly about.
 Ministers believe that trying to tackle it will not only go down with voters but can also stop a lot of low level behaviour translating into more serious criminality.

 The Prime Minister's words went down well with his audience of local residents and neighbourhood watch coordinators in Essex but many told me they'd wait to see if anything changed.

-One person in the room pointed out that every prime minister since Tony Blair has promised to be tough in antisocial behaviour and the problem is still with us.
+One person in the room pointed out that every prime minister since Tony Blair has promised to be tough in anti-social behaviour and the problem is still with us.

 Another said that rather than banning laughing gas the Government should be doing more to crack down on drug dealers

 The promise to invest more in youth services has also been welcomed but several people pointed out that many previous services were closed during austerity - when the Conservatives were in power.